dsmfeg/U.S.-Blackout-Analysis/README.md

 |   2015 |       7 | Minnesota    | East North Central |             1.2 | warm               | severe weather     | nan                     |              1740 |               250000 |         10.43 | 2015-07-18 02:00:00 | 2015-07-19 07:00:00 |

 #Univariate Analysis
+I wanted to look at the number of blackouts over time in months and in years to see if there are any standouts.
+You can see that 2011 stands out a lot, and seems to have an effect in a few of the years that followed as well before it got back down to normal levels.

+<iframe
+  src="assets/2.1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+I also wanted to do the same but for months instead.
+There is some pattern of the hotter and colder months in Summer and Winter having more blackouts, likely due to severe weather.
+But the difference isn't too great.

+<iframe
+  src="assets/2.2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+# Bivariate Analysis
+I wanted to see both months and severe weather together to see if my assumption based on the previous month graph is correct.
+Most of the causes are pretty linear, but there is definitely a pickup in severe weather at least over the summer months.

+<iframe
+  src="assets/2.3.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+I also wanted to see now the main cause category detail over the months, based on this, because I have a feeling the reason it spikes in June is because
+#hurricane season is happening.
+I'm pretty surprised to see that it's actually thunderstorm with 63 outages.
+In hindsight it does make sense, and I wonder if this large amount from thunderstorm is coming from the midwest Tornade belt region

+<iframe
+  src="assets/2.4.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+#Interesting Aggregates